 Real work happens in silence.

-The reason why so many people are unproductive is because they attempt to do their most difficult tasks in the middle of the day.
-They try to dive into deep thought while surrounded by coworkers, or after a full day at the office, or at the end of the day when their energy levels are completely maxed out.
+The reason why so many people are unproductive is that they attempt to do their most difficult tasks in the middle of the day.
+They try to dive into deep thought while surrounded by co-workers, or after a full day at the office, or at the end of the day when their energy levels are completely maxed out.
 Some people are night owls and work well this way, but the reality is most people aren’t.
 So what do you do if you’re not a night owl?